-Sebastian is a senior medical student, passionate clinical neuroscientist and health policy analyst.
-He previously worked in the Division of Health Systems & Public Health at WHO Europe and, later, the Division of Science Policy & Capacity Building at UNESCO Headquarters.
+Sebastian is a medical doctor, clinical neuroscientist and health policy analyst.
+Before co-founding R3SOLUTE and launching the M3NTAWARE Program in 2017, he worked in the Division of Health Systems & Public Health at WHO Europe and, later, the Division of Science Policy & Capacity Building at UNESCO Headquarters.
 His work includes academic research, policy design, youth education, and the publishing of numerous articles in the field.
-Sebastian holds a B.Sc. in Neuroscience from King’s College London and is completing his M.D./Ph.D training at Charité Medical University Berlin and doctoral research at Harvard Medical School.
+Sebastian completed a B.Sc.
+(Hons) in Neuroscience from King’s College London (’13) and went on to earn his M.D. from Charité Universitätsmedizin Berlin (’20).
+A current Ph.D. student, Sebastian is pursuing joint doctoral research at both Charité Berlin and the Mass General Hospital Cancer Center at Harvard Medical School.

 Felix is a Psychologist (M.Sc.)and certified mediator, who focuses on the public understanding of psychological dynamics and the psychology of interpersonal relationships in -and between groups.
 During his studies at Freie Universität he did research on the assessment of revenge fantasies and dealt with both successful and problematic group processes, such as teamwork and mobbing.
 He utilizes applied social psychology in various stations, where he developed and implemented workshops on topics such as mobbing prevention or dealing with acute stress.
 Besides his engagement for R3SOLUTE he works for a Berlin-based organization consultancy with a focus on occupational and health psychology.